Everything You Need to Know About Zero-Trust Security

 Zero Trust Principle #4 Micro-segmentation

 Zero Trust networks utilize micro-segmentation.
-Even in the internal groups, there should be different levels of clearance and security zone definition.
+Even in the internal groups, there should be different levels of clearance and security zone definitions.

 Micro-segmentation is a process that breaks up security perimeters into smaller zones to ensure that security zones are separated, and nobody can access other zones unless they have another authorization.